jakutis/jakutis.github.io/_posts/2013-11-03-python-spss-gpl.markdown

 print("Finished.")
 {% endhighlight %}

 P.S.
-Yes, I am aware of a performance bug in `export_chart` function where it parses the XMLs of each `OutputItem`
+Yes, I am aware of a performance bug in `export_chart` function where it parses the XMLs of each `OutputItem`.